How do you pronounce OESH?

 OESH are only sold from our website, www.oeshshoes.com & click “Buy“.
 This distribution system allows us to present you the lowest possible price for a pair of OESH, without having you incur the retailer’s price markup.
 Also, our highly-regarded customer service policy allows you to ship your OESH back to us FOR FREE in the event the size you first order is off.
 The hidden benefit of the OESH distribution system?
 You work directly with OESH during the information-gathering & fitting process (our email is always open: email@example.com), ensuring superior communication for each and every OESHer!

-Can I wear OESH to the gym?
+Can I wear my La Vidas to the gym?

 Is there any special size I need to order?

-Is the OESH La Vida vegan?
+Are the OESH Athenas and La Vidas vegan?

 What is the OESH sole made from?